 In a future where technology has made complete body transfers from flesh to machine possible, humankind can attain incredible physical and cybernetic prowess.
 Like most other feats of humanity, criminals can use such technology to create new and dangerous threats.
 Section 9 is an independent police unit established by the Japanese government to deal with such cases, and today, they are faced with a new threat; a level A hacker called “The Laughing Man.”

 Ghost in the Shell needs no introduction in the sci-fi world, and the Stand Alone Complex further explores the questions asked by the feature film on the relationship between man and machine.

 Vash the Stampede is a wanderer with a mysterious past and a 60-billion-dollar bounty on his head to destroy July City.
-Rumors say that wherever he goes, he leaves a trail of death and destruction and anyone foolish enough to look him in the eye is as good as dead.
+Rumors say that wherever he goes, he leaves a trail of and destruction and anyone foolish enough to look him in the eye is as good as no longer living.
 Two insurance agents, Meryl Stryfe and Milly, follow him around to minimize damage caused by his appearance.

-As the trio’s misadventures unfold, they find themselves in life-or-death situations when a group of legendary assassins is sent after them.
+As the trio’s misadventures unfold, they find themselves in life-or- situations when a group of legendary assassins is sent after them.

 Check Out: Best 90’s Anime You Should Watch Today

 Gene Starwind and James Hawking’s ordinary lives take an adventurous turn when the duo receives a job offer from Rachel Sweet, a treasure-hunting outlaw.
 Gene and James are sent out into the vast openness of space onboard the ship, Outlaw Star, with the task of protecting a mysterious girl called Melfina.
 As they navigate the stars, the duo encounter space pirates, Taoist mages, hostile bounty hunters, and other odd characters.